anderara/black-jack-client/README.md

 # ♠️❤️ Black Jack ♣️♦️
 ## What this project is about

-Client side of the popular cards game developed with ma mate [AllanRaf](https://github.com/AllanRaf).
+Client side of the popular card game developed with ma mate [AllanRaf](https://github.com/AllanRaf).
 This is a multiplier online game.
 Server-side source code can be seen [##here](https://github.com/anderara/black-jack-server).

 PLEASE NOTE: this project is still WORK IN PROGRESS